 Technical ability is very important to me.
 It’s something I’ll always strive to master,” Murray once remarked.
 “But even more importantly is that special … something, that soul, that essence, that spark of a subject that can’t be captured by studious execution alone.
 It has to be seen, felt and held in the heart as the most noble attribute.
 Only in putting that quality first can an artist hope to be able to channel its energy onto the canvas.
 And without it, any work, no matter how grand or epic or skillfully done, is dead.”

 Over the years, Murray's work has been seen in galleries and in a wide array of shows and exhibits.
 While living in Amarillo, Murray won Best of Show in the prestigious Best of the Southwest show with his apocalyptic still life “Day of Reckoning.”
 He was also chosen, with a handful of other artists, to exhibit during a NATO conference also held in Amarillo.
-Murray was invited to exhibit his work at the Oklahoma State Capital where he had a one-man show in the Governor’s Gallery.
+Murray was invited to exhibit his work at the Oklahoma State Capital where he had a solo exhibit in the Governor’s Gallery and some years later had another exhibit in the Capital in the East Gallery.

 At a glance, it’s easy to see the strong classical quality of Murray’s work.
 Though highly traditional, his paintings never fail to translate as fresh and lively.
 Capturing “the spark”, as he puts it, is key.
 And when filtered through the complex, mental latticework of symbolism, that inner spark yields paintings with the kind of presence that, despite constantly changing fad and fashion, will undoubtedly stand the test of time. y